microsoft/genaiscript/docs/gpspecs.md

 # Authoring GPSpecs

 To start using GenAIScript, create a new `.gpspec.md` file and start adding content as markdown.
-You can use the CodeAction QuickFix light bulb to launch the gptools on this file.
+Right click and run "Run GenAIScript" to see the results.

 ```markdown A sample GenAIScript document.
 # email address recognizer